 In December annual inflation was 64.2%.

-grew, followed by, which rose according to the data.
+Accommodation and food service activities grew 32.1%, followed by Finance and insurance activities, which rose 20.7% according to the data.
+The contraction was in Electricity, gas, steam and air conditioning supply with 24.6%, Construction sector with 7.1% and Mining and quarrying with 5.5%, data showed.
 Overall consumption contributed 11.5 points to annual growth, according to economists' calculations.
 Net foreign trade and stocks lowered it by 3 and 5.5 percentage points, respectively.